-33. Affordability indicators provide details of the impact of capital investment plans on the Council's overall finances.
+32. Affordability indicators provide details of the impact of capital investment plans on the Council's overall finances.

-34. This indicator identifies the trend in net financing costs (borrowing costs less investment income) against net revenue income.
+33. This indicator identifies the trend in net financing costs (borrowing costs less investment income) against net revenue income.
 The purpose of the indicator is to show how the proportion of net income used to pay for financing costs (a credit indicates interest earned rather than cost) is changing over time.
-The trend below is consistent with the fact that our investments will decline due to the investment in the Arena Redevelopment, the Asset Investment Strategy and our other capital commitments; as will the Councils net budget.
+The trend below is consistent with the fact that our treasury investments will decline initially due to non-treasury investments in Cotgrave Masterplan/Phase 2, Industrial units at Moorbridge, and other Asset Investment Strategy investments and capital commitments (Crematorium and Bingham Hub).